Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

 >The `Logger` module logs your gateway activity to a file.

->The `module path` values shown below assume that you will run the sample from the root of your local copy of the `azure-iot-gateway-sdk` repository.
+>The `module path` values shown below assume that you will run the sample from the root of your local copy of the `iot-edge` repository.

-- Navigate to `azure-iot-gateway-sdk/build`.
+- Navigate to `iot-edge/build`.

 - Run `$ ./samples/simulated_device_cloud_upload/simulated_device_cloud_upload_sample <path to JSON config file>`

 >Note: The simulated device cloud upload process takes the path to a JSON configuration file as an argument in the command line.
 The file must be encoded either as ASCII or UTF-8.
-An example JSON file has been provided as part of the repo at `azure-iot-gateway-sdk/samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_lin.json'.
+An example JSON file has been provided as part of the repo at `iot-edge/samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_lin.json'.

 Windows

-- In a text editor, open the file `samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_win.json` in your local copy of the azure-iot-gateway-sdk repository.
+- In a text editor, open the file `samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_win.json` in your local copy of the iot-edge repository.
 This file configures the modules in the sample gateway:

 >Note: You will need connection information for two devices in IoT Hub before continuing.
 Refer to the sample [walkthrough](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-windows-gateway-sdk-simulated-device) if you need help getting this information.